arnobt78/Home-Nursing-Care--React-FullStack/README.md

 ## Scripts

-- `npm run dev`: Start the development server.
+- `npm run dev` — Start the development server
-- `npm run build`: Build the project for production.
+- `npm run build` — Build for production
-- `npm run preview`: Preview the production build.
+- `npm run preview` — Preview the production build
-- `npm run lint`: Run ESLint to check for code quality.
+- `npm run lint` — Run ESLint

 ---

 ## Routing

-## Public Routes
+### Public Routes

-- `/`: Home page with hero section and services.
+- `/` — Home (hero section, services, testimonials)
-- `/about-us`: About Us page.
+- `/about-us` — About Sernitas Care
-- `/services`: List of services.
+- `/services` — List of services
-- `/karriere`: Career page with job postings.
+- `/karriere` — Career page with job postings
-- `/contact`: Contact form.
+- `/contact` — Contact form

-## Private Routes
+### Private Routes

-- `/dashboard`: Admin dashboard (requires authentication).
+- `/dashboard` — Admin dashboard (requires authentication)

 ---

 ## Backend Server

-The backend server is built with **Express** and connects to a **MongoDB** database.
-It handles:
+The backend, built with Express and MongoDB, handles:

-- User authentication (JWT-based).
+- JWT-based user authentication
-- CRUD operations for services and job postings.
+- CRUD operations for services and job postings
-- Sending emails via **Nodemailer**.
+- Email processing via Nodemailer

 ---

 ## Deployment

-## Frontend Deployment
+### Frontend

-The frontend is deployed on **Netlify**.
-To deploy:
+Deployed on **Netlify**.

-1. Push changes to the `main` branch.
+Just push to the `main` branch—Netlify will automatically deploy.

-2. Netlify automatically builds and deploys the project.
+### Backend

-## Backend Server Deployment
+Host on **Render** or any Node.js-compatible platform.

-The backend is hosted on **Render** or any Node.js-compatible hosting platform.
-Ensure the .env variables are configured on the hosting platform.
+Ensure all necessary environment variables are set in your production environment.

 ---

 ## Contributing

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`.
+2. Create a branch: `git checkout -b feature/your-feature`
-3. Commit your changes: `git commit -m 'Add your feature'`.
+3. Commit your changes: `git commit -m 'Add your feature'`
-4. Push to the branch: `git push origin feature/your-feature`.
+4. Push to GitHub: `git push origin feature/your-feature`
 5. Open a pull request.

 ---

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE` file for more details.

 ---